Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/developing/module_tutorials/listeners.rst

 OnPluginUnloaded
 ----------------

-Called when a plugin has been unloaded sucessfully.
+Called when a plugin has been unloaded successfully.

 .. code-block:: python